Policies and Procedures

 - An immediate offer of appointment

-The DEO must send Dean Curto a few paragraphs explaining how the candidate meets the three criteria needed for a waiver to be approved:
+The DEO must send the Associate Dean a few paragraphs explaining how the candidate meets the three criteria needed for a waiver to be approved:

-- the line is high on the list of priorities for the Department and/or College (i.e. diversity hire, emergent instructional needs, uniquely qualified candidate, etc.);
+- the line is high on the list of priorities for the department and/or college (i.e. emergent instructional needs, uniquely qualified candidate, etc.);

 - there is overwhelming support (at least 75%) of the candidates appointment by the current faculty;